 - At least one participant has the environment on their machine (more than one is better).

 - Changes can be commited to your source repository.

 Legacy Code Workshop ToolingA couple weeks before an on-site course, we'll meet to discuss your off-target test environment.

 Embedded C and C++ Off-Target Development Environment OptionsYou will need one of these off-target build and execution environments:

-For windows we highly recomend using a Linux virtual machine for your unit test environment.
-The Linux command line is very powerful for automating repetitive programming activities.
+For windows, we highly recomend using Docker for your unit test environment.

 Why do I need different development tools for the legacy code workshop?Unless you are a special case, your target build and execution environment is slowing you down.
 One goal of our TDD training and workshop is to help you get your code off the target for unit testing.
 We'll discuss many advantages during the course.
 In this training we'll start to reduce the impact of the target hardware bottleneck from your daily work.

 A blank page can be very intimidating, even for a Test-driven developer.
 Where do we start?
 Write a test, right?
 Not always.more...